GoogleChrome/web.dev/content/secure/browser-sandbox/index.md

 computer or phone multiple times.
 If someone told you "Hey!
 Download and run this application!", you might pause to think if that application comes from a trusted source, read up on the application vendor, or check reviews carefully.
-How about when someone sends you a URL saying "check out this blog post" ?
+How about when someone sends you a URL saying "check out this blog post"?
 You would probably click on it without asking questions like "What kind of JavaScript will this site download?".